AI Coding Assistants 2026: The Future of Software Development

 - AI-Powered Test Case Generation: Automatically generate unit tests, integration tests, and end-to-end tests based on code analysis, ensuring comprehensive test coverage.

-- Integration with CI/CD Pipelines: Seamlessly integrate Tabnine Pro into CI/CD pipelines to automatically detect and prevent code regressions before they reach production.
+- Integration with CI/CD Pipelines: integrate Tabnine Pro into CI/CD pipelines to automatically detect and prevent code regressions before they reach production.

 Amazon CodeWhisperer (Expanded)